j-mnr/gophergo.dev/content/basics/09-slice.md

 ---

-We just got done speaking on arrays and it's a perfect time to start talking about slices.
+We just got done speaking on arrays and it's a perfect time to start talking about slice.
 The more versatile versions of arrays.
 This is because we **don't** have to declare a size to a slice.
 Slices can grow indefinitely!
 But wait!
 There's more! 😲 They also have certain global functions specific to them!
 And to top it all off they come with a really nice optimization for